Muhamaddiis/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line. a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using putchar. a program that prints the lowercase alphabet in reverse,
+a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line. a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using putchar. a program that prints the lowercase alphabet in reverse, a program that prints all the numbers of base 16 in lowercase, followed by a new line.